-Recommended for Hotel Bars because: LONGBAR is not only the longest bar in Nevada, it's one of the liveliest bars in Downtown Las Vegas.
+Recommended for Hotel Bars because: LONGBAR isn't just the longest bar in Nevada - it's also one of the best bars in Downtown Las Vegas.

 The Caesars Palace Lobby Bar enjoys a well-deserved reputation as a great place to enjoy watching the crowd, which is a time-honored form of free entertainment in Las Vegas.
 The Lobby Bar has a chic look with plenty of gold, stylish (but comfortable) chairs and a bar fully outfitted with video poker machines.
 Eight of Lobby Bar's drinks were created just for the bar.
 Noted mixologist Tony Abou-Ganim came up with these premium drinks, which include the Tennessee Highball #2 and The Chairman's Manhattan, both made with Jack Daniel's Sinatra Select Tennessee whiskey.
 The drink menu also includes a large selection of tequila, whiskey, gin and other spirits.